Yurik72/ESPHap/README.md

 ## RGB Strip (WS2812) & motion sensor example

-The example folder contains the sketch [RGB & Motion device](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which implements both a RGB bulb and a motion sensor within the Apple Home app.
-The sketch works both for ESP32 and ESP8266 and was used to control a WS2812 LED strip via an attached motion sensor (HC-SR501 in this example).
+The example folder contains the sketch [RGB & Motion device](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which implements a RGB bulb and a motion sensor within the Apple Home app.
+The sketch works for ESP32 and ESP8266 and is used to control a WS2812 LED strip via an attached motion sensor (HC-SR501 in this example).

 This sketch also implements some advanced features:
 - Web File Manager